 Miami Florida and the surrounding area is a different market compared to the rest of the country.
 Nowhere else is there such a concentration

-The point is, it takes a mortgage company or a bank that knows the local market and is able to offer buyer the best option for their situation and their needs and goals.
+The point is, it takes a mortgage company or a bank that knows the local market and is able to offer a buyer the best option for their situation and their needs and goals.
 One size does not fit all in this case.
-You need a mortgage service provider that is knowledgeable of the local market, a lender that will ask all the right questions upfront not at the end and will make the deal come through.
+You need a mortgage service provider that is knowledgeable about the local market, a lender that will ask all the right questions upfront, not at the end and will make the deal come through.

 Listed below are a few of the lenders that we have worked with in the past.
 We do not endorse any of them but have had good results with them and our customers have been satisfied with their service and what they have provided and their quality of work and ethics.
 Please feel free to call each one and do your own interview so that you feel as comfortable with them as we do, and you should.

-If it happens that you have some one that is better or you feel more comfortable with that is fine as well.
+If it happens that you have someone that is better or you feel more comfortable with that is fine as well.
 We will work with your lender as well, that is not a problem.
-Our goal is to help you close the deal of you dream.
+Our goal is to help you close the deal.

 Brush up on these mortgage basics to help you determine the loan that will best suit your needs.